 Many organizations may perform backup tests periodically on an annual or semi-annual basis.
 However, depending upon the organization’s size, this relatively infrequent occurrence may not be sufficient for protecting against potential data losses.

 Companies should take the opportunity to perform tests to discover deficiencies and make changes as needed.
 If files become corrupted or hacked, organizations will be able to pinpoint errors and make corrections before that data is backed up.

 Data that is subject to frequent changes should be tested more often.
 If new applications or software are installed on computers—tests and restores should be performed more frequently.
 Disaster recovery strategies should also be revisited and adjusted as needed in the event of an emergency or unexpected event.

-Data backup policies are predefined strategies where business applications are copied and backed up to ensure recoverability in the event of disaster.
+Data backup policies are predefined strategies where business applications are copied and backed up to ensure recoverability in the event of a disaster.
 If a business is subjected to a shutdown or disruption, clearly defined data backup policies and procedures and chain of command communication policies can help companies act promptly.

 The ever-growing risk of cyber threats means that all companies should have updated backup policies and standardized action plans in the event of a disaster.
-Data loss can result in financial devastation and possible company shut down in extreme instances.
+Data loss can result in financial devastation and possible company shutdown in extreme instances.

-Make sure all mission-critical data is backed up off-hours to avoid potential delays.
+Ensure all mission-critical data is backed up during off-hours to avoid delays.
 Store information offsite and keep data encrypted if necessary.
 Trust only selected individuals with critical data and work with reputable vendors to ensure the security and accessibility of your business data assets.

 Let TBC Help with your Data Backup and Recovery Strategy

-TBConsulting offers managed service provider solutions with specializations in IT systems, software, data storage options, security monitoring and more.
-We provide fully managed solutions for companies looking to optimize their data backup and recovery strategy, alleviating the burden placed on in-house IT teams.
+We provide fully managed IT solutions for companies looking to optimize their data backup and recovery strategy, alleviating the burden on in-house IT teams.
 We can help you harden your data as part of a multi-layered IT strategy to improve your cyber resilience.